themattinthehatt/behavenet/docs/source/adv_user_guide.ps_vae_hparam_search.rst

 Label reconstruction
 ^^^^^^^^^^^^^^^^^^^^
-The function :func:`behavenet.plotting.cond_ae_utils.plot_label_reconstructions` creates a series of plots that show the true labels and their SSS-VAE reconstructions for a given list of batches.
+The function :func:`behavenet.plotting.cond_ae_utils.plot_label_reconstructions` creates a series of plots that show the true labels and their PS-VAE reconstructions for a given list of batches.
-These plots are useful for qualitatively evaluating the supervised subspace of the SSS-VAE;
+These plots are useful for qualitatively evaluating the supervised subspace of the PS-VAE;
 a quantitative evaluation (the label MSE) can be found in the ``metrics.csv`` file created in the model folder during training.